gautamborgohain/data_science_toolbox/README.md

 To stop `docker-compose down`

-The `/data` folder is mounted into all the services as `/app/data`.
+The env var `DATA_FOLDER` folder is mounted into all the services as `/app/data`.
-The `/notebooks` dir is mounted additionally for jupyter
+The env var `NOTEBOOKS_FOLDER` dir is mounted additionally for jupyter, zeppelin and nbviewer

 ## List of Services added: